Floorp-Projects/Floorp/docs/contributing/debugging/debugging_on_windows.rst

 .. code::

-   --enable-debugger-info-modules=yes
+   ac_add_options --enable-debug

 You can also choose to include or exclude specific modules.
-This is particularly useful to avoid linking layout with debugging information.

 Console debugging
 ~~~~~~~~~~~~~~~~~